 Last but not least, the financial industry is concerned that advisors won’t be able to comply with the disclosure and document requirements under the Best Interest Contract Exemption or other requirements of the DOL Rule if the DOL decides not to issue a delay in the compliance date.

 In response to these concerns, the DOL is adopting the following temporary enforcement policy:

 - In the event the Department issues a final rule after April 10 implementing a delay in the applicability date of the fiduciary duty rule and related PTEs, the Department will not initiate an enforcement action because an adviser or financial institution did not satisfy the conditions of the rule or the PTEs during the “gap” period in which the rule becomes applicable before a delay is implemented, including a failure to provide retirement investors with disclosures or other documents intended to comply with provisions of the rule or the related PTEs.

 - In the event the Department decides not to issue a delay in the fiduciary duty rule and related PTEs, the Department will not initiate an enforcement action because an adviser or financial institution, as of the April 10 applicability date of the rule, failed to satisfy conditions of the rule or the PTEs provided that the adviser or financial institution satisfies the applicable conditions of the rule or PTEs, including sending out required disclosures or other documents to retirement investors, within a reasonable period after the publication of a decision not to delay the April 10 applicability date.”

 While this temporary relief from potential enforcement is important, firms that are affected by the DOL Rule should ensure they will be able to comply with the rule’s requirements within the relief period should it become effective on April 10th.

-For information on how CCLS can help investment advisers and broker-dealers maintain compliance with the DOL Rule, please contact us at email@example.com or (619) 278-0020.
+For information on how Core Compliance can help investment advisers and broker-dealers maintain compliance with the DOL Rule, please contact us at (619) 278-0020 to schedule a consultation.